 In year two, you will take the following compulsory modules and four to six optional modules as outlined below.

-This module provides an introduction to the principles and practise of all the main geophysical methods used for exploration purposes.
-This includes seismic refraction, seismic reflection, electrical methods, ground penetrating radar, gravity, and magnetics.
-Students will also gain understanding of when and where each method can be useful.
-Case studies will be used to highlight application of methods on all scales from shallow to deep, small to large and include uses within archaeology, engineering and geology.
+This module provides an introduction to the principles and application of all the main geophysical methods used for exploration purposes.
+These methods include seismic refraction, seismic reflection, electrical methods, ground penetrating radar, gravity and magnetics.
+Case studies will be used to highlight the application of these methods at a range of scales from shallow to deep to small to large, highlighting their uses within archaeology, engineering and geology.
 The module concludes with a synthesis of methods and how to approach site investigation.
-The module is lecture and problem session based with 50% continuous assessment from set homework assignments or problem sheets.
-The final exam constitutes the rest of the assessment.
+The module is delivered through lectures and problem sessions and is based on continuous assessment from set homework assignments or problem sheets and a final exam.

 The module develops an understanding of these major geomorphic systems and how they create terrestrial landforms.
 It explores the basic processes that have helped shaping the geomorphology of Britain and investigates magnitude and frequency of events, as well as time and space scales over which the processes operate.